Position Sizing And Its Impact On Risk Management

 Volatility Based: Your position size is based on the volatility of the asset you’re trading.

-📈 Position Sizing and Stop-Loss Orders
+📈 How to Set Position Size Using Stop-Loss Orders

 A stop-loss order is an order placed with a broker to buy or sell once the stock reaches a certain price.
 It’s designed to limit an investor’s loss on a security position.